Skip to main content

 A long-standing concern in TRT has been its potential impact on prostate health, specifically the risk of exacerbating benign prostatic hyperplasia (BPH) or prostate cancer.
 The traditional thinking held that higher testosterone levels would linearly increase prostate growth.
 However, a more sophisticated understanding, known as the prostate saturation model, has refined this view.

 This model posits that androgen receptors within the prostate become saturated at relatively low levels of testosterone.
 Once these receptors are fully occupied, further increases in serum testosterone do not produce a significant additional growth-promoting effect.
-This helps explain why many large-scale meta-analyses have failed to show a significant increase in incidence with TRT.
+This helps explain why many large-scale meta-analyses have failed to show a significant increase in prostate cancer incidence with TRT.

 Safety protocols, such as screening for pre-existing prostate cancer and monitoring PSA levels, remain critically important, yet this model provides a mechanistic rationale for the observed safety of TRT in appropriately selected and monitored men.